sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/middle-east/README.md

 ## Turkey flood myth (400 BC)

 - https://talkorigins.org/faqs/flood-myths.html
+	- Gaster, Theodor H. Myth, Legend, and Custom in the Old Testament, Harper & Row, New York, 1969.
+(Most of the flood stories in this work are taken from Frazer, 1919.)
+		- Frazer, Sir James G. Folk-Lore in the Old Testament, vol. 1, Macmillan & Co., London, 1919.
+			- chapter 4: the great flood
 	- This one cites the time as being around that of Alexander the Great (4th century BC), so the timing is a bit of an issue, but being a "story" its possibly incorrectly attributed to his time.
 There is however, another link to something happening in this area at the time Alex was around.
 		- https://x.com/nobulart/status/1803411938451374121?s=46
 		- https://x.com/nobulart/status/1801746221809209701?s=46